-- (k) 'vessel' shall mean an inland waterway vessel as defined in Chapter 1 of Council Directive 82/714/EEC of 4 October 1982 laying down technical requirements for inland waterway vessels(7); - (l) 'target reference value' shall mean the guideline given for the overall assessment of the adequacy of technical measures in the Annexes and is not a limit value against which the performance of individual installations, terminals and service stations will be measured; - (m) 'intermediate storage of vapours' shall mean the intermediate storage of vapours in a fixed roof tank at a terminal for later transfer to and recovery at another terminal.
+- (i) 'throughput' shall mean the largest total annual quantity of petrol loaded from a storage installation at a terminal or from a service station into mobile containers during the three preceding years; - (j) 'vapour-recovery unit' shall mean equipment for the recovery of petrol from vapours including any buffer reservoir systems at a terminal; - (k) 'vessel' shall mean an inland waterway vessel as defined in Chapter 1 of Council Directive 82/714/EEC of 4 October 1982 laying down technical requirements for inland waterway vessels (1); - (l) 'target reference value' shall mean the guideline given for the overall assessment of the adequacy of technical measures in the Annexes and is not a limit value against which the performance of individual installations, terminals and service stations will be measured: - (m) 'intermediate storage of vapours' shall mean the intermediate storage of vapours in a fixed roof tank at a terminal for later transfer to and recovery at another terminal.
 The transfer of vapours from one storage installation to another at a terminal shall not be considered as intermediate storage of vapour within the meaning of this Directive; - (n) 'loading installation' shall mean any facility at a terminal at which petrol can be loaded onto mobile containers.
 Loading installations for road tankers comprise one or more 'gantries'; - (o) 'gantry' shall mean any structure at a terminal at which petrol can be loaded on to a single road tanker at any one time.